-Honors students have the privilege of early registration.
+Honors students have the privilege of priority registration.
 That means they are likely to register for the classes they want, at the times they want, with the professors they want.
 UHP students are required to complete 24 honors credits in order to graduate from the program.
 Students accumulate honors credits, or HON credits, two ways:

 1. Take honors courses, which are reserved for UHP students only.

 2. Transform many Cal U 3-plus credit courses into honors courses through the honors addendum process.